Webinar

 Economic impact of currency fluctuations

 A positive feature of a stronger dollar is the lower cost of imported products from other countries.
 For example, if a car made in Germany is valued at €50,000 and then is imported to the U.S. when the dollar stands at $1.20 to €1, the retail price of the car in the U.S. would (theoretically) be $60,000 (20% more than its European price to reflect the currency exchange rate).
-If the dollar were to appreciate to $0.90 to €1, the car’s value in the U.S., using the same assumptions, would decline to $45,000, a significant savings for a U.S. consumer.
+If the dollar strengthened and was valued at $0.90 to €1, the car’s value in the U.S., using the same assumptions, would decline to $45,000, a significant savings for a U.S. consumer.

 However, a strong dollar can also detract from revenues generated by multinational companies based in the U.S. The net income earned from foreign sales will decrease once exchanged into dollars.
-A stronger dollar means U.S. companies that export products abroad will be less competitive because the price of the product translated into euros or another currency is higher, which can lead to lower sales as foreign buyers shift to lower cost alternatives.
-The impact on the bottom line for companies trading overseas may be limited, however.
-“They have tools to adjust currency risk, such as locating production facilities in countries where they do business, or using currency hedging strategies to offset any unfavorable currency movements,” says Haworth.
+A stronger dollar means U.S. companies that export products abroad will be less competitive because of the product’s elevated price when translated into euros or another currency, which can lead to lower sales as foreign buyers shift to lower cost alternatives.

 Investment implications of dollar trends

 For example, consider the value of an investment in the MSCI European Union (EU) Index.
-Year-to-date through May 24, 2024, the index, in local currency terms, generated a return of 10.62%.
-However, the net return for a U.S.-based investor in the index, translated back into dollars, was just 6.59%.3 In other words, the stronger dollar resulted in a lower net return for a U.S investor in overseas markets.
-By contrast, when the dollar weakens compared to the euro, it enhances the net return for U.S. investors after the currency exchange.
+Year-to-date through November 29, 2024, the index, in local currency terms, generated a return of 7.67%.
+However, the net return for a U.S.-based investor in the index, translated back into dollars, was just 2.66%, due to the dollar’s relative strength in 2024.3 By contrast, when the dollar weakens compared to the euro, it enhances a U.S. investor’s net return after calculating the currency exchange impact.

 “Currencies are less volatile than stocks as a whole, and their direction is challenging to predict, given numerous factors that influence relative currency values,” says Haworth.
 “Equity investors, in particular, should be somewhat insensitive to short-term dollar trends when positioning long-term investment assets.”